GunnarJoe/NHMSmagicMirror/README.md

 #INSTALLATION

-In order to install tthis code you must first have git installed on your computer.
+In order to install this code you must first have git installed on your computer.

 the command to download this entire repository is.